microsoft/vscode-ts-file-path-support/README.md

 ### Extraction

 Extraction is the opposit of inlining: This action creates a file on disk with the specified content and references this file by a file path function in scope (which means it has to be in the same file or imported).
-Only works on objects that have the shape `{ fileName: "myRelativeFileName", fileContent: "myFileContent", ...additionalProperties }`.
+Only works on objects that have the shape `{ fileName: "myRelativeFileName", fileContents: "myFileContent", ...additionalProperties }`.

 ![extraction-demo](docs/demo-extraction.gif)